 Allocations in Windows

-Whenever a new process starts, OS assigns a continuous address space to that the process.
-In 32-bit systems, this space is 4GB, with usually 2GB for kernel use, and the rest for the process.
+Whenever a new process starts, OS gives it reserves some space for this process.
+In x86 systems, this space is 4GB, with usually 2GB for kernel use, and the rest for the process.
 For this post, let’s ignore kernel usage.
-For 64-bit systems reserved process memory can grow to a whopping 64TB.
-What’s the process is going to do with several TBs when we actually have a measly 8GB RAM?
+For x64-systems reserved process memory can grow to a whopping 64TB.
+How come can we allocate up to several TBs when we actually have a measly 8GB machine?
 We’d need first to understand reserving vs committing memory.

 Reserving vs Committing memory

-Reservable' memory.
-That is, it is not certain OS can offer you this block of memory to use: it might be able to back it up with disk (Page File`) for example, but it might not.
-In C++, reserving a piece of memory can be achieved through a call to VirtualAlloc.
-Committed memory is then the actual resource limit in the OS since it’s backed by hardware.
+Reserved memory.
+In C++, reserving a piece of memory can by achieved through a call to VirtualAlloc.
+Committed memory is then the actual resource limit in the OS, since it’s backed by hardware.
 Let’s give it a look.

 OS Paging is an amazing idea.
 Basically, the OS realizes some parts of the memory are not used a lot by your app.
 Now, why waste previous physical memory on that?
-A process in the kernel writes this unused chunk to the disk instead.
-Until it gets accessed again, only then it gets brought back into memory.
+A process in kernel makes this unused space is written to disk instead.
+Once it gets accessed again, it gets brought back into memory.

 For a more detailed explanation of how memory works in windows, I cannot recommend enough Mark Russinovich’s Mysteries of Memory Management Revealed.

-Now that’s a lot of info to track – with many scenarios to apply.
-Whom to turn to?
-Of course, it’s Task Manager!
+Now that’s a lot of info to track - with endless scenarios to apply.
+Whom to turn to? of course it’s Task Manager!